joewdavies/awesome-frontend-gis/README.md

   - [koop](https://github.com/koopjs/koop) - Koop is a JavaScript toolkit for connecting incompatible spatial APIs.
   - [spl.js](https://github.com/jvail/spl.js) - Makes it possible to use SpatiaLite functionality in JavaScript.
 Behind the scenes, a WebAssembly port of SpatiaLite is used.
   - [geotoolbox](https://github.com/neocarto/geotoolbox) - Provides several GIS operations for use with geojson properties.
 Useful for thematic cartography.
+  - [supercluster](https://www.npmjs.com/package/supercluster) - A very fast JavaScript library for geospatial point clustering for browsers and Node.

 ## Notebooks